Recycling & Waste Minimization

 These organizations that collect or process material collected or hauled by UIC Recycling:

-- Loop Paper Recycling, Inc. receives sorts and processes paper, metals, plastics and glass from UIC.
+- Loop Paper Recycling, Inc. at 2401 S. Laflin receives sorts and processes paper, metals, plastics and glass from UIC.

 - Recycling Systems, Inc. gets our municipal solid waste.
 Their material recovery facility (MRF) is designed to accept and process commingled material.
 You can see the process in this video: